 Amos Cohen has served as Intercure's Chief Financial Officer since March 2020.
 Mr. Cohen has over 15 years of financial and business experience, including as the CFO of Trendline Information and Communication Services Ltd., a TASE-listed company.
-Mr. Cohen has also served as the VP of finance at Walla (a Bazek group entity, which is the biggest telecommunications company in Israel) and as a director of FP&A at Reshet, the largest TV channel is Israel.
+Mr. Cohen has also served as the VP of finance at Walla (a Bezeq group entity, which is the biggest telecommunications company in Israel) and as a director of FP&A at Reshet, the largest TV channel is Israel.
 Mr. Cohen holds a B.A. in economics from Ben-Gurion University and received an M.A. in accounting from College of Management Academic Studies.

 David Salton has served as an independent director of Intercure Ltd. since December 2014.
 He has over twenty-five years of management experience related to investment banking, investment companies and funds, and start-up companies in the life science industry.
-In addition to Intercure, Mr. Salton serves as independent director of ARAN Ltd. (TASE: 1085265) and SHL Telemedicine Limited (SHLTN:SIX).
-Since October 2019, Mr. Salton has served as the Chief Executive Officer of Vilrility Medical, a startup company, developing consumer medical device.
+In addition to Intercure, Mr. Salton serves as independent director of ARAN Ltd. (TASE: 1085265) and Giza-Singer-Even Underwriting Ltd., a public non-listed Israeli company.
+From May 2022 till February 2024, he has served as independent director of SHL Telemedicine (NASDAQ:SHLT).
+Currently, Mr. Salton serves as the President of Vilrility Medical, where he has served as the Chief Executive Officer for the last four years (from Oct.
+2019 till Oct.
+2023), Virility Medical is a startup company, developing consumer medical device.
 From 2009 to September 2019, Mr. Salton served as Chief Executive Officer and President of Dentack Implants Ltd. Mr. Salton has previously served as the Chief Executive Officer of DCL Technologies Ltd., an investment company (previously listed on TASE) and of Leumi Star Ltd., a public-non-listed venture fund.
 Mr. Salton also served as Chief Executive Officer of the following private companies: Dyn-Bioshaf Ltd.; Darely Pharmaceutical Ltd.; and DYN Diagnostics Holdings (2000) Ltd., and as board member of several companies listed on Tase.
 Mr. Salton also served as the Deputy General Manager and Head of Investments Sector for Leumi Partners with \$100 million under management and 25 portfolio companies in various sectors.
 Mr. Salton holds, B.Sc., Economics & Management degree from the Technion, Industrial Engineering faculty, Israel.